 Balut is often seasoned with salt and/or a chili, garlic, and vinegar mixture, but I’ve always eaten it as is.
 We Filipinos know how off-putting balut can be for many tourists, so we get a kick out of challenging them to eat it.
 Most chicken out.

 You might also come across a version of balut called “penoy”.
 These are the balut eggs that don’t properly develop after 9-12 days.
 Balut penoy is like a hard-boiled egg with no separation between the yolk and egg white, kind of like a semi-scrambled egg still in its shell.
 Personally, I prefer the real thing.

 2. Banana Q / Kamote Q

 Unlike balut that can be intimidating even to Filipinos, Banana Q (or cue) isn’t scaring anyone away.
 It’s a skewered deep-fried sweet plantain coated in caramelized brown sugar.
-Equally popular as a Filipino street food and as a snack made at home, it’s something that many Filipinos grew up eating.
+Equally popular as street food in the Philippines, it’s something that many Filipinos grew up eating.

 Ren didn’t touch the balut but here she is all giddy to eat the banana q.
-As described, many Filipinos grew up eating banana q at home for merienda (midday snack) or as an after-school snack, so it’s something many of us think of fondly.
+As described, many Filipinos grew up eating banana q for merienda (midday snack) or as an after-school snack, so it’s something many of us think of fondly.
 It’s a comforting Filipino snack that brings us back to our childhood.

 The bananas used to make banana q are called saging na saba or saba bananas.
-They’re frequently used in Filipino cooking to make desserts like turon, halo-halo, minatamis na saging (banana with caramel sauce), and maruya (banana fritter).
+They’re frequently used to make Filipino desserts like turon, halo-halo, minatamis na saging (banana with caramel sauce), and maruya (banana fritter).
 They’re even used to add sweetness to savory dishes like arroz a la cubana and pochero.